AI-Native Development

 MCP provides the protocol for that delivery.
 4ge provides the content.
 When specifications are treated as first-class engineering deliverables, maintained with version control and peer review, they become the contextual payload that AI agents need to execute accurately.

-The combination is powerful.
-4ge ensures specifications contain sufficient precision for reliable implementation.
-MCP ensures those specifications reach the right agents through standardised interfaces.
-Together, they close the gap between product intent and technical execution.
+4ge makes sure specs are precise enough for reliable implementation.
+MCP makes sure they reach the right agents through standardised interfaces.
+Together they close the gap between product intent and execution.

-For teams building AI-native workflows, this matters.
-The question is no longer whether AI can write code or orchestrate business logic.
-The question is whether your specifications are structured enough for AI to understand them and whether your infrastructure is secure enough for AI to act on them.
+For teams building AI-native workflows, the question isn't whether AI can write code.
+It's whether your specs are structured enough for AI to understand them — and whether your infrastructure is secure enough for AI to act on them.

 The Path Forward